Choosing Troubled Teen Programs for Your Child: Asheville Academy Helps West Virginia Families

 Troubled Teen Programs: Promoting Health and Success for West Virginia Girls

-One of the most significant factors contributing to the success of Asheville Academy for Girls is the focus on a healthy, positive lifestyle.
+One of the most significant factors contributing to the success of Asheville Academy is the focus on a healthy, positive lifestyle.
 Our program inspires girls to succeed and the active lifestyle promoted on our campus helps our students learn the importance of motivation and action.
 Daily exercise sessions and balanced meals help provide each girl with the energy to actively engage in learning and healing.
 Many of our students fall into a routine of negativity.
-With Asheville Academy for Girls, one of the top troubled teen programs in the world, West Virginia girls can learn to be themselves once again.
+With Asheville Academy, one of the top troubled teen programs in the world, West Virginia girls can learn to be themselves once again.

-Although Asheville Academy for Girls is located in North Carolina, our troubled teen program ensures that home is never far away.
-We welcome struggling girls aged 10-14 from all fifty states including West Virginia to experience the Asheville Academy for Girls healing process.
+Although Asheville Academy is located in North Carolina, our troubled teen program ensures that home is never far away.
+We welcome struggling girls aged 10-14 from all fifty states including West Virginia to experience the Asheville Academy healing process.
 For more information, call 1-800-264-8709 today!

-Asheville Academy for Girls, a Troubled Teen Programs helps West Virginia girls struggling with issues similar to those below:
+Asheville Academy, a Troubled Teen Programs helps West Virginia girls struggling with issues similar to those below:

 – School refusal